 Why does native advertising as paid distribution make economic sense?
 How can native advertising be aligned with the buyer’s journey?
 What does the future hold for targeted native advertising?

 Chad Pollitt is a leading expert in audience building and content distribution.
-He joins Native Advertising Institute with the mission to lead, educate and connect native advertising professionals to advance the industry.
+He joined Native Advertising Institute with the mission to lead, educate and connect native advertising professionals to advance the industry.
 He’s a former VP and Co-founder of Relevance, a digital marketing agency and publisher.
 In 2015, he helped guide his team to winning the audience growth award from the Content Marketing Institute.
 See the full press release here.

 Below are highlights from the interview which have been slightly edited for clarity.